verypossible-labs/hook/README.md

 From Mox:

-- Behaviours are not required.
+- Behaviours are not required to enforce that defined callbacks match public functions on indicated modules.
 - Runtime resolution framework included.

 From Pact: